-What you must pay when you get these Services that are covered for you services Outpatient diagnostic tests and therapeutic services and You pay \$0. supplies Covered services include, but are not limited to: Prior authorization is required for X-rays outpatient • Radiation (radium and isotope) therapy including technician diagnostic tests materials and supplies and therapeutic services and Surgical supplies, such as dressings supplies.
-Splints, casts, and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies You pay \$0.
+Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts, and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used • Genetic testing - services provided accordingly with Medicare and MassHealth (Medicaid) guidance Other outpatient diagnostic tests For more information, please speak with your Care Partner or call Member Services.
+All other components of blood are covered beginning with the first pint used Genetic testing - services provided accordingly with Medicare and MassHealth (Medicaid) guidance Other outpatient diagnostic tests For more information, please speak with your Care Partner or call Member Services.
 In the event that clinical input is necessary to determine whether a course of treatment is appropriate, CCA Senior Care Options reserves the right to have an expert review the proposed treatment plan or request.
+Prior authorization is required for outpatient diagnostic tests and therapeutic services and supplies.